 In the manga adaptation, Gai manages to pull this off, when he rushes out with a fever to save Akito, who had the wrong frame equipped to his Aestivalis.
 He manages to save Akito's life, but becomes dizzy and is unable to evade a fatal shot.
 Later on, after Akito loses the head of his Aestivalis, it is replaced with the one off of Gai's.

 Hero of Another Story: (Itsuki "Seelie" Kazama, the replacement pilot from the Christmas episode is a major character and possible love interest in the spinoff game Blank of Three Years.)

-Humans Are Bastards: The main motivation behind why the Jovians are attacking.
+Humans Are the Real Monsters: The main motivation behind why the Jovians are attacking.
 To be more precise, the Jovians were descendents of colonists from the Moon a hundred years prior to the start of the series.
 From the Jovian perspective, their people just wanted to be autonomous from the Earth government, but were defeated during an uprising and banished.
 They first fled to Mars, but then Earth sent several nukes onto their colonies there, forcing them to go even further, first towards the asteroid fields, then Jupiter where they found an factory capable of making lots of robots.
 And since then, they've been plotting their revenge against Earth's atrocities.